devchristian1337/route-finder/README.md

 3. Click "Find Routes" to begin scanning
 4. View the discovered routes with their paths and details
 5. Click on any route to visit that page
+6. Use the pagination controls to navigate through larger sets of results
+7. Toggle between light and dark themes using the theme switcher

 ## How It Works